 Quality #2: The Ability to Write Fluently in Your Chosen Language

 As a freelancer, you need to be able to write fluently in your chosen language.
 (For most Aliventures readers, that’ll be English.)
 Note that’s fluently, not brilliantly – some freelancers have a tendency to aim way too high.

 It obviously helps here if your chosen freelancing language is one you grew up speaking and writing, rather than one you’ve learnt later in life – though of course many people can and do become fluent in a second language.
 If you’re a non-native speaker, Carol Tice has some excellent, plainly spoken, thoughts here: An Open Letter to ESL Writers.

 If you’re not sure whether your writing is fluent enough to freelance, it’s worth writing a couple of guest posts to see whether you can get them published, or asking some honest friends for feedback.
-But if you’re a native speaker with some level of writing background (e.g. you studied English Literature at school, you do a fair amount of writing in your day job, you’ve been writing poetry for years) then you probably are perfectly good enough already!
+But if you’re a native speaker with some level of writing background (perhaps you studied English Literature at school, you do a fair amount of writing in your day job, or you’ve been writing poetry for years) then you’re likely perfectly good enough already!